vippsas/vipps-partner/README.md

 * The partner must mention in the application that the application is for a partner and that it's for access to the API for development.

-When the partner's order for Vipps Logg Inn is approved, the partner can log in on
+When the partner's order for Vipps Login is approved, the partner can log in on
 [portal.vipps.no](https://portal.vipps.no)
 and manage their own sales units in the